Ollie-C/ollie-c/README.md

 ### Where is my coding going?

 - 🔭 Currently working on: a <a href="https://github.com/Ollie-C/myvu" target="_blank" rel="noreferrer">social movie ranker</a> in Next, TypeScript and GraphQL.
-- 🌱 Learning: Symfony, React Query
+- 🌱 Learning: React Query, Three.js, a bit of theory

 ### These don't exactly define who I am, but they definitely help me build cool apps